-The higher resolution of the X-ray data usually gives higher quality three-dimensional structure.
-From the plots it is easy to see that some regions contain many more dots than others.
-These are called allowed regions, and the corresponding angles are called allowed, or favorable angles (red and brown regions).
+The higher resolution of the X-ray data usually results in a higher quality three-dimensional structure.
+For example, in the Ramachandran plot for the higher resolution structure on the image on the right, it is easy to see that the values of the torsion angles are clustered within the red regions (α- and β-regions).
+These are called allowed or energetically most favorable regions.
 Other regions are less favorable and are poorly populated in good-quality structures (yellow color).
-This is a result of steric hindrance – certain rotations around the polypeptide chain will bring atoms too close to each other, creating steric repulsion.
-For this reason, Ramachandran plot serves as an important indicator of the quality of three-dimensional structures – a good quality structure is expected to have all its torsion angles within the allowed regions of the plot (image on the right).
+This results from a steric hindrance – specific rotations around the polypeptide chain will bring atoms too close to each other, creating high energy steric repulsion.
+For this reason, the Ramachandran plot serves as one of the critical indicators of the quality of a three-dimensional structure – a good quality structure is expected to have the majority, if not all, of its torsion angles within the allowed regions of the plot (image on the right).

 However, sometimes we may find amino acids with "wrong" torsion angles, which may be for a good reason.
 The strain (high energy) created in a structure by such conformations may have functional significance (Pal & Chakrabarti, 2002

 ) and may even be conserved within a protein family!